-Now available globally (the Ring Wired is now available in the UK), we have tested the new, smaller doorbell to see if the slashed price tag is reflected in the performance or design of the smart device.
-And for our ranking of the best products available, take our look at the best smart doorbells.
+Now available globally, we have tested the new, smaller doorbell to see if the slashed price tag is reflected in the performance or design of the smart device.
+And for our ranking of the best products available, take our look at the best video doorbells.

 Ring Video Doorbell Wired: Specs & Features